English Apple Pie

-Next take a little less than half of the rested pastry and roll as described in shortcrust pastry, see recipe or video below, to 26cm in diameter then carefully roll the pastry round the rolling pin and transfer it to the centre of the tin.
+Next take a little less than half of the rested pastry and place the dough on a lightly floured surface and use a rolling pin that is absolutely straight.
+Lightly dust the pin with flour and rest it on the centre of the dough.
+Place the flat of your hands lightly on each end of the pin and begin to roll the dough backwards and forwards (don’t be tempted to roll from side to side), gently and evenly, re-dusting the pin and the surface very lightly with flour if you need to stop the pastry sticking.
+Give the pastry quarter-turns as it expands and, provided you continue to roll backwards and forwards and not side-to-side, it will roll out into a round shape that will keep its shape and not shrink as it cooks.
+Roll the pastry out to 26cm diameter, then carefully roll the pastry round the rolling pin and transfer it to the centre of the tin.
 Now, using your hands, gently press the pastry into the tin to line the base and sides making sure you ease the pastry into the corners and press it against the sides, don’t stretch it, leaving the edge of the pastry overhanging the sides.

 Press the edges of the pastry base and the lid together, then turn the edges inwards and press them together again to get a good seal all round, leaving about 5mm overhang.
 Then use your fingers to flute the edge of the pasty all round.
 To do this hold the edge of the pastry down with two fingers that are slightly apart and use a finger from your second hand to draw the pastry inwards between the two fingers to form a fluted edge.

 Remove the pie and allow it to stand for at least 15 minutes before removing from the tin and serve warm with whatever you like best, chilled pouring cream, ice cream, custard or crème fraiche to name a few.
-You can watch how to make custard by clicking on the Cookery School Video to the right
+If you want to make your own custard, take a look at our Cookery School Video on this page.

 You will need a Delia Online Shallow Tin with Loose Base 20cm by 2cm (or similar) and a baking sheet.